Project Time Management – How to Get Projects Done on Time

 One of the greatest challenges of project management is managing time efficiently.
 As a project manager, you have many demands on your time.
 Often there are competing priorities to deal with, not to mention the needs of your team and expectations from your customers and stakeholders.
 It can all be a bit (ok, a lot) overwhelming.

+Managing time is an important part in task management.
+It helps to break down projects, assigning tasks and completing the projects on time.
 Fortunately, with a bit of effort, you can implement time management strategies that not only make you more efficient but might actually make your working life more enjoyable.

 These strategies can be thought of in three broad categories: